Video Chats: Nathan Zasada on "Lullaby" by The Public Trust

-Posted by Doug Klinger on June 24, 2013 5:45pm
+Posted by Doug Klinger on June 25, 2013 in Interviews

 Often times when making a music video, you have to make some initial concessions.
 For example, if youre making a music video with a large cast, in one shot, completely hand-held with your arms in front of an actress, you might not be able to use a heavier camera to shoot the video.
 Luckily, for director Nathan Zasada on the video for "Lullaby" by The Public Trust, he was able to find a suitable camera to fit the concept and the constraints.
 We talked to Nathan about the video, using the GH3 rather than the RED Scarlet, and knowing when youve got the right take.

 Doug: Where did the original concept for the video come from?